 Kenya-Worldwide-donkey-crisis-option-1-.jpg Kenya-Worldwide-donkey-crisis-option-1-.jpg

-Through the generosity of our supporters, we finance critical veterinary care, rescue missions and rehabilitation support, and conduct long-term outreach programs to educate communities on the proper care of horses and donkeys.
+We finance critical veterinary care, rescue missions and rehabilitation support, and conduct long-term outreach programs to educate communities on the care of horses and donkeys.
 We also work to bring an end to the global donkey skin trade.

 Worldwide donkey crisis: